hengmhs/smolknight/README.md

 A quick & simple single-player chess puzzle game where you use a lone knight to clear the level of enemy pawns before they reach the 8th row of the board.

 Each level takes less than a minute!
+Clear all 15 levels to complete the game.

 # Usage